 One of our teams is investigating whether our blood cells play a role in malaria, anaemia and invasive bacterial disease.
 Most malaria cases are asymptomatic, but can still have mild anaemia.
 The team has joined forces with the MRC Unit The Gambia to test immune function in Gambian children.
 Roslin Director Professor Eleanor Riley, who leads the team, was the first woman to receive the Ronald Ross medal by the London School of Hygiene & Tropical Medicine in recognition of her work in malaria and contributions to strengthening research capacity in Africa.
 In the future, genetic modification of mosquitos may play a role in stopping the disease.

 Rabies: an oral dog vaccine and an app

-Pioneering work by The University of Edinburgh nearly 20 years ago established how rabies can be prevented in both humans and dogs through vaccination of dogs.
+Pioneering work by the University of Edinburgh nearly 20 years ago established how rabies can be prevented in both humans and dogs through vaccination of dogs.
 However, many animals and humans still die each year from this brutal disease.
-Vaccines hidden in dog food could help curb the spread of rabies in countries with large populations of stray dogs, our research suggests, which could help to vaccinate millions of street dogs around the world.
+Vaccines administered in dog food could help curb the spread of rabies in countries with large populations of stray dogs, our research suggests, which could help to vaccinate millions of street dogs around the world.
 Thanks to an app called 'Mission Rabies', data can be collected quickly and efficiently during normal dog rabies vaccination campaigns in Africa, Asia and South America.
-The successful app has reached over 1.5 million data entries in 16 countries.
+The successful app has reached more than 1.5 million data entries in 16 countries.

 ** The Roslin Institute receives strategic investment funding from the Biotechnology and Biological Sciences Research Council and it is part of the University of Edinburgh’s Royal (Dick) School of Veterinary Studies. **